All The Times Paris Hilton Has Hilariously Meme-d Herself

 Using a combination of paparazzi shots and video clips from her reality show, the 36-year-old has been finding (or possibly making?) a variety of memes that she then shares far and wide on Twitter and Instagram.
 Having a slow morning?
 Stuck in traffic?
 Don't know what to cook?
 There's a Paris Hilton meme for all those scenarios.

-Perhaps what's most charming is not the memes themselves, but the fact that Paris' sense of humor allows her to poke fun at herself and to see the same humor in some of her more memorable moments as we do.
+Perhaps what's most charming is not the memes themselves, but the fact that Paris' sense of humour allows her to poke fun at herself and to see the same humour in some of her more memorable moments as we do.
 Ahead are a few of her more recent memes that you're definitely going to find yourself sharing.